Dear Housing Residents:

 The Maize and Blue Cupboard will remain open through the end of the semester to provide students with additional food and other personal item resources.

-For those moving to new locations within University Housing, assistance will be provided to minimize the impact.
+For those moving to new locations within Michigan Housing, assistance will be provided to minimize the impact.
 Housing staff members will be contacting students via email to confirm your status.

 We want to again thank you for your patience as we navigate these unprecedented times together.